-groupId The name of the JIRA group.
-Example: jira-developers. --------- --- -- projectId The ID of the project.
+The name of the JIRA group.
+Example: jira-developers.
+The name of the JIRA group.
+Example: jira-developers.

+REST API user can create such rule only for a group he belongs to. projectRole projectId The ID of the project.
 Example: 10010. roleId The ID of the role.
 Example: 10010.

-REST API user can create such rule only for a group he belongs to. projectRole user